 - Water Volume – 1,000,000 Gallons

 From now on we focus on proper aquariums and judge solely on exhibits, not rides and shows.
 First up is the Newport Aquarium in Newport Kentucky.
 This family-friendly aquarium features a large number of sharks from smaller Cat Sharks to the fearsome Sand Tiger shark and Blacktip Reef Shark.
-There is even a rope bridge inches over the tank that lets you test your bravery as you traverse the open-top shark-infested tank.
+There is even a rope bridge that inches over the tank that lets you test your bravery as you traverse the open-top shark-infested tank.

-The Aquarium is very proud of their Shark Rays and they are the only Aquarium in the country to feature these odd creatures and are heavily involved in breeding and conservation of the sharks.
+The Aquarium is very proud of its Shark Rays and they are the only Aquarium in the country to feature these odd creatures and are heavily involved in breeding and conservation of the sharks.

-There are plenty of small and very interesting exhibits featuring Giant Pacific Octopus, Japanese Spider Crabs, Sea Dragons, Arapimne, Stingrays and Guitar Fish.
-Alligator Alley features a host of crocodilian residents such as Alligators (including Albino), Caiman and Crocodiles, however, the crowd favorite Mighty Mike a 14ft monster Gator returned home to Florida after being loaned to the Aquarium.
+There are plenty of small and very interesting exhibits featuring Giant Pacific Octopus, Japanese Spider Crabs, Sea Dragons, Arapimne, Stingrays, and Guitar Fish.
+Alligator Alley features a host of crocodilian residents such as Alligators (including Albino), Caiman, and Crocodiles, however, the crowd favorite Mighty Mike a 14ft monster Gator returned home to Florida after being loaned to the Aquarium.

-The Dangerous Creatures Exhibit was one of our favorites and feature all sorts of nasty beasts such as Snakes, Electric Eels, Gil Monsters, Phirana Stonefish and more.
+The Dangerous Creatures Exhibit was one of our favorites and feature all sorts of nasty beasts such as Snakes, Electric Eels, Gil Monsters, Phirana Stonefish, and more.

 There is a lot going on in quite a small and compact aquarium and it is well worthy of a place on our list.

 Down on the Bank of the Mighty Mississippi is the Audubon Aquarium of America’s.
 We love this New Orleans icon as the exhibits and displays are significantly different from most aquariums and it’s a refreshing experience.